 All students applying for a Master’s programme at the University of Amsterdam will need to start their application by submitting an enrolment application in Studielink.
 Studielink is the national online system for students who would like to pursue a degree programme at a Dutch university.

 Please make sure you register for the correct Master's programme in Studielink at least 48 hours before the application deadline (see step 1.).
+Check out the Master's programme of your choice to see which programme you should enrol in in Studielink.

 1. Check your DigiD (before starting in Studielink)